gferhpc/supercomputing.tue.nl/docs/documentation/software/recipes/spark.md

 # Spark

+??? bug "This article is outdated and needs to be updated"

+    As a result the content may lead to unexpected results.
+Please help update this Article to reflect newly available information.

 It is possible to set up a [Spark](https://spark.apache.org/) cluster in a Slurm job as follows.
 First, create a directory to work in: